Old Town, Florida: Education

 Residents are served by Dixie District Schools.
 Old Town Elementary School is located in Old Town.
 Old Town is also served by secondary schools in Cross City: Ruth Rains Middle School, and Dixie County High School.
 The Mascot for Dixie County High School is the Bears.

 Economy

 Old Town has an unemployment rate of 4.9%.
 The US average is 6.0%.
 The average income of an Old Town resident is $22,242 per year.
 The US average is $37,638 per year.
 The average Old Town household income is $44,616 per year.
 The US average household income is $69,021 per year.

 Climate

 Old Town, Florida has a humid subtropical climate (Köppen Cfa) with some characteristics of a tropical monsoon climate (Am), with a defined rainy season from June through September.

 Notable residents

-Joshua McQueen, host of the JugComics YouTube channel, was a resident of Old Town, Florida.

-The Anderson Family is closely intertwined with Old Town and Dixie County.
-The family has created a number of businesses and community projects to help improve the local area.

-Guy Louis Gabaldon, a US Marine and World War II hero who captured and/or persuaded 1,300 Japanese soldiers to surrender in the Pacific, a feat for which he was ultimately awarded the Navy Cross, retired to Old Town where he resided until his death in 2006 at the age of 80.
+Guy Gabaldon, a US Marine and World War II hero who captured and/or persuaded 1,300 Japanese soldiers to surrender in the Pacific, a feat for which he was ultimately awarded the Navy Cross, retired to Old Town where he resided until his death in 2006 at the age of 80.